 Foreign exchange risk refers to the risk of losses on the banking or trading books due to adverse fluctuation of foreign exchange rates.
-Throughout 2023, the foreign currency exposure was within the approved limits at all times.
-At the 29th of December, the overall FX exposure (shorthand) was \$1,247,135 (short).
+Throughout 2024, the foreign currency exposure was within the approved limits at all times.
+At the end of December, the overall FX exposure (shorthand3) was \$1.26m (long) (2023:\$1.25m (short)).
 The largest individual currency exposure was denominated in GBP.

 As the sum of the Bank's overall net foreign exchange position, calculated in accordance with the procedure set out in CRR Article 352, does not exceed 2% of its total own funds, the Bank does not calculate an own-funds requirement for foreign exchange risk.
-The foreign currency positions at 31 December 2023 were as follows:
+The foreign currency positions at the end of December 2024 were as follows:

-Foreign exchange exposure at 31 December 2023
+Foreign exchange exposure at the end of December 2024